AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I obtain the dump file for RHEL images?

 Some RHEL images do not have the kdump service enabled by default.
 You can submit a ticket to obtain the dump file.
-For instances that have a memory of greater than 16 GiB, you may fail to obtain the dump file by submitting a ticket.
-Details on the ticket shall prevail.
+For instances that have memory of greater than 16 GiB, you may fail to obtain the dump file by submitting a ticket.
+Details on the ticket prevail.

 ## How do I enable the kdump service on an instance that uses a Red Hat 8.1 image?